mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Have valid Social Security numbers.
 B. Are physically outside the United States, with a tax home in a foreign country.
-C. **Sign the return and agree to be taxed on their worldwide income. correct**
+C. Sign the return and agree to be taxed on their worldwide income. correct
 D. Are living overseas.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 82% of students.

 Correct Answer Explanation for C: